What is the purpose of the myCSUNtablet initiative?

 Which iOS should students and faculty be using?

 It is recommended that students and faculty update their iPad to the latest version of iOS 10 as long as all the apps being regularly used are compatible with the latest operating system.
 This information can often be found on the app description in the App Store.
 CSUN has tested a variety of popular apps used on campus for compatibility with iOS 10; see the list on the Apps page.

 When in doubt, students should ask the professor if they are unsure about updating a device or an app.
 See this Apple Support page for more details on iOS and the iPad.
 Feel free to contact the FTC, email@example.com, with any concerns or questions.

 What should students or faculty do if their iPad is misplaced or stolen?

 If misplaced, use the “Find my iPhone/iPad” feature.

 If stolen, notify the CSUN Department of Police Services and your department office.
 All university-owned equipment has been tagged with STOP security tags which should deter theft and helps return the device to the university if it is recovered.
-See the attached flyer created by Department of Police Services for theft-prevention strategies:

 University-owned iPads purchased for use in the myCSUNtablet initiative were purchased with AppleCare warranty service.
 Contact your department office or the Matador Bookstore to receive Apple Care service.